slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Friedman told us...."keep your eye on one thing and one thing only....how much government is spending".
 - The co-exist people are unable to co-exist with people who disagree with them.
 - Respect is a passport.
 Crime is a deportation letter.
-+ naval@x -- My immigration policy: anyone who agrees with me is welcome into the country.
++ x@naval -- My immigration policy: anyone who agrees with me is welcome into the country.
 Anyone who does not, is not.
 - Liberdade sem propriedade é ilusao.
 Diz me quanto tens poupado em dias de consumo pessoal e eu digo te quantos dias tens de liberdade.
 - 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
 - all poverty is energy poverty.